 Grief & Loss

-Between 2009 and 2017, I lost my mom, my dad, my brother, and my dog.
+Between 2009 & 2017, I lost my mom, dad, brother, and dog.
 This is writing done in direct response to those losses, or related in some way.
+These are also found as their original dated entries in my journal.

 The Clouds Themselves